Adele Goldberg (computer scientist): 1986

+1988

 In 1988, Goldberg left PARC to cofound ParcPlace Systems, a company that created development tools for Smalltalk-based applications.
+Most of her work at PARC is the foundation for today's graphically based user interfaces, which replace earlier command line base systems.
 There, she served as chairwoman and CEO until its 1995 merger with Digitalk.
 She also cofounded Neometron, Inc. an Internet support provider in 1999.
 She works at Bullitics.
 She continues to pursue her interest in education, formulating computer science courses at community colleges in the United States and abroad.
 She is a board member and adviser at Cognito Learning Media, a provider of multimedia software for science education.